agude/agude.github.io/_posts/2024-09-02-steelcase_gesture_review.md

 {% capture file_dir %}/files/steelcase/{% endcapture %}

 Although I have a [standing desk][desk_review], I still spend more than half of my day sitting.
-The secondhand office chair I'd been given by my brother-in-law during the pandemic was falling apart even before I got it, so after four years I decided to upgrade.
+The secondhand office chair my brother-in-law gave me during the pandemic was falling apart even before I got it, so after four years, I decided to upgrade.

 [desk_review]: {% post_url 2020-05-27-nookdesk_review %}

-I tried multiple different chairs in person, and although my heart wanted an Aeron, my sit test (for 10 minutes) told me I should get a [Steelcase Gesture][sc_gesture].
-Giving me confidence was the fact that The Wirecutter had rated it there [best chair][wirecutter], saying "This is one of the most adjustable chairs available---anyone can make it comfortable, regardless of their height or size."
-After eight months I've decided they were wrong.
+I tried multiple different chairs in person, and although my heart wanted an Aeron, my sit-test (for 10 minutes) told me I should get a [Steelcase Gesture][sc_gesture].
+Giving me confidence was the fact that The Wirecutter had rated it their [best chair][wirecutter], saying "This is one of the most adjustable chairs available---anyone can make it comfortable, regardless of their height or size."
+After eight months, I've decided they were wrong.

 [sc_gesture]: https://store.steelcase.com/gesture
 [wirecutter]: https://www.nytimes.com/wirecutter/reviews/best-office-chair/

-In all I am disappointed with the chair, which has an uncomfortable back, poor recline, and arms that just don't get out of the way enough to get up close with my desk.
+Overall, I am disappointed with the chair, which has an uncomfortable back, poor recline, and arms that just don't get out of the way enough to get close to my desk.
 I have replaced it with an Aeron Size C (which I love).

-## Summary
+## My Chair

 I bought a Steelcase Gesture with: